GHScan/DailyProjects/C++/CompilerStudy/Lesson17_StrongType/README.md

     + Symbol description including type, index, offset
     + Each struct has a table, and global envrionment also do.
     + Symbol table chain, used inside function.
+6. Support 32bits only (Means, pointer will be 4 byte length.)

 # What things we will do in the next version (+1)?
 1. Type system
     + Operator overload.(We must consider the alias of function name.)